NITHISH74/Experiment-3-Implementation-of-MLP-for-non-linear-separable-problem/README.md

 ## Algorithm:

+Step 1:
-Step 1 : Initialize the input patterns for XOR Gate.
+Initialize the input patterns for XOR Gate.

+Step 2:
-Step 2: Initialize the desired output of the XOR Gate.
+Initialize the desired output of the XOR Gate.

+Step 3:
-Step 3: Initialize the weights for the 2 layer MLP with 2 Hidden neuron and 1 output neuron.
+Initialize the weights for the 2 layer MLP with 2 Hidden neuron and 1 output neuron.

+Step 4:

-Step 4: Repeat the  iteration  until the losses become constant and minimum.
+Repeat the  iteration  until the losses become constant and minimum.

-              (i)  Compute the output using forward pass output
+        (i)  Compute the output using forward pass output.

-              (ii) Compute the error
+        (ii) Compute the error.

         (iii) Compute the change in weight ‘dw’ by using backward propagation algorithm.

         (iv) Modify the weight as per delta rule.

-              (v)   Append the losses in a list
+        (v)   Append the losses in a list.

+Step 5:
-Step 5 : Test for the XOR patterns.
+Test for the XOR patterns.

 ## PROGRAM:
 ```python